qaziabdullah/EFI-Dell-Precision-T5500/README.md

 3. Wired memory on my system stays at 10GB, dunno if that’s an issue but here we have it.
 4. Disabled CPUPM, since X5675 doesn’t have any PM SSDT or I was unable to get it working but enabling CPUPM results in low freq and cpu doesn’t go at turbo freq.
 5. Shutdown works, reboot doesn’t.
 Which might get solved.
-6. Removing verbose makes it unable to boot I really don’t know why.
-7. Haven’t really tested anything other than that which didn’t work so everything works.
+6. Haven’t really tested anything other than that which didn’t work so everything works.
-8. Could be different for someone else, backup restore doesn’t work for me using time machine.
+7. Could be different for someone else, backup restore doesn’t work for me using time machine.
-9. Update from Big Sur doesn’t work either.
+8. Update from Big Sur doesn’t work either.

 ## How To Use